 Forward-Looking Information

 This report contains forward-looking statements as defined by the Private Securities Litigation Reform Act of 1995.
-Tucson Electric Power Company (“TEP”, “we”, “us” or “our") is including the following cautionary statements to make applicable and take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 for any forward-looking statements made by us in this report.
+Tucson Electric Power Company ("TEP", "we", "us" or "our") is including the following cautionary statements to make applicable and take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 for any forward-looking statements made by TEP in this report.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events, future economic conditions, future operational or financial performance and underlying assumptions, and other statements that are not statements of historical facts.
-Forward-looking statements may be identified by the use of words such as anticipates, believes, estimates, expects, intends, continues, assumes, aspires, may, plans, predicts, potential, projects, would, could, forecast, target, goal, commitment, strategy, will, and similar expressions.
-We disclaim any obligation to update any forward-looking statements to reflect new information, future events or circumstances, except as may otherwise be required by the federal securities laws.
+Forward-looking statements may be identified by the use of words or phrases that include "anticipates," "believes," "estimates," "expects," "intends," "continues," "assumes," "aspires," "may," "plans," "predicts," "projects," "would," "could," "forecast," "target," "goal," "potential," "commitment," "strategy," "will," and similar expressions.
+From time to time, we may publish or otherwise make available forward-looking statements of this nature.
+All such forward-looking statements, whether written or oral, and whether made by or on behalf of TEP, are expressly qualified by these cautionary statements and any other cautionary statements which may accompany such forward-looking statements.
+In addition, TEP disclaims any obligation to update any forward-looking statements to reflect events or circumstances after the date of this report, except as may otherwise be required by the federal securities laws.